Additive Combinatorics Using Equivariant Cohomology: Dias da Silva--Hamidoune theorem revisited

 If we use this set $M$ in the formula above and substitute the elements of $A$ in the variables $ x_i$, then we get that the right hand side is divisible by $p$, because the numbers $x_I$ are all in $A_{k} \subset M $.

 On the other hand, since $I_k\leq n<(n-k)k$, the left hand side is not divisible by $p$, which gives the desired contradiction, and we finished the proof. \end{proof}

 \begin{remark} The degrees of the Schubert varieties tend to show up in additive combinatorics.
-A key step in the proof of the Alon-Nathanson-Ruzsa theorem \cite[Prop 1.2]{anr} is identifying these numbers as certain coefficients of a polynomial.
+A key step in the proof of the Alon--Nathanson--Ruzsa theorem \cite[Prop 1.2]{anr} is identifying these numbers as certain coefficients of a polynomial.
 The argument above gives a geometric reason for the appearance of these degrees. \end{remark}